 What to Look for in an Online Lender

-The two biggest things to look at with an online lender (especially those who brand themselves as bad credit lenders) are transparency and security.
+The two biggest things to look for with an online lender (especially those who brand themselves as bad credit lenders) are transparency and security.

-Unfortunately, the Internet is riddled with scammers and predatory lenders, but there are several steps you can take to avoid getting into trouble.
+Unfortunately, the Internet is riddled with scammers and predatory lenders.
+However, there are several steps you can take to avoid getting into trouble.
 In most cases, you should also avoid taking out payday loans.
-The interest rates on payday loans are far higher than other types of loans for bad credit borrowers.
+The interest rates on payday loans are far higher than other personal loans for bad credit borrowers.

 First, make sure the lender is registered to do business in your state.
 You can find this out by contacting your state’s financial institution regulatory bureau.

-Also, make sure the lender’s website begins with “https” rather than just “http” — that indicates a safe, secure site where your personal information can’t easily be compromised.
+Make sure the lender’s website begins with “https” rather than just “http”.
+This indicates a safe, secure site where your personal information can’t easily be compromised.

-Once you’ve established these two items, next look for transparency in fees and loan terms.
-Carefully read all of the fine print on the lender’s website.
+Once you’ve established these two items, next look for transparency in fees and repayment terms.
+Carefully read all the fine print on the lender’s website.